timescale/docs/use-timescale/security/ip-allow-list.md

 # IP allow list

-You can restrict access to your $SERVICE_LONGs on public cloud to trusted IP addresses only.
-This prevents unauthorized connections without the need for a Virtual Private Cloud.
-Creating IP allow lists helps comply with security standards, for example, SOC 2 or HIPAA, that require IP filtering, especially in regulated industries like finance, healthcare, and government.
+You can restrict access to your $SERVICE_LONGs to trusted IP addresses only.
+This prevents unauthorized connections without the need for a [Virtual Private Cloud][vpc-peering].
+Creating IP allow lists helps comply with security standards such as SOC 2 or HIPAA that require IP filtering.
+This is especially useful in regulated industries like finance, healthcare, and government.

 <Highlight type="important">
-You can attach a $SERVICE_SHORT to either one VPC, or one IP allow list.
+You attach a $SERVICE_SHORT to either one $VPC, or one IP allow list.
+You cannot attach a $SERVICE_SHORT to a $VPC and an IP allow list at the same time.
 </Highlight>

 ## Create and attach an IP allow list

-You create an IP allow list at the project level, then attach your $SERVICE_SHORT to it.
+You create an IP allow list at the [project level][members], then attach your $SERVICE_SHORT to it.

 <Procedure>

-1. In [$CONSOLE][console], select `Security` > `IP Allow List` and click `Create IP Allow List`.
+1. In [$CONSOLE][console], select `Security` > `IP Allow List`, then click `Create IP Allow List`.

    ![Create IP allow list](https://assets.timescale.com/docs/images/create-ip-allow-list.png)